pact-foundation/pact.io/documentation/how_does_pact_work.md

 ### Mock Service Provider
 Used by tests in the `Consumer` project to mock out the actual service `Provider`, meaning that integration-like tests can be run without requiring the actual service `Provider` to be available.

+### Interaction
+A request and response pair.
+A pact consists of a collection of `interactions`.

 ### Pact file
-A file containing the JSON serialised requests and responses that were defined in the `Consumer` tests.
+A file containing the JSON serialised `interactions` (requests and responses) that were defined in the `Consumer` tests.
 This is the `Contract`.

 ### Pact verification
 To verify a `Pact`, the requests contained in a `Pact` file are replayed against the `Provider` code, and the responses returned are checked to ensure they match those expected in the `Pact` file.